TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * 클라이언트에서 채널 이동 요청이 들어온 경우  onCheckMoveOutChannel()에서 true 반환한 경우 호출되는 콜백
+     * A callback that is called if   onCheckMoveOutChannel() returns true when the client receives a channel switch request
      * <p>
-     * 채널 이동 시 이동할 채널로 정보를 전달하기 위해서 호출 서버의 moveChannel() 호출 시 onCheckMoveOutChannel()가 호출이 안 되고 바로 호출이 된다.
+     * When switching channels, onCheckMoveOutChannel() is not called and the moveChannel() of the called server is immediately called.
      *
-     * @param destinationChannelId 이동할 channel ID
+     * @param destinationChannelId The channel ID to switch
-     * @param outPayload           이동할 channel에 전달할 페이로드
+     * @param outPayload           The payload that needs to be passed to the channel to switch
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onMoveOutChannel(final String destinationChannelId,